Skip to content

 Landing pages send the prospect off Facebook to a page you control.
 Higher friction, higher intent, better data, and room to set expectations before the call.
 They cost more per lead and convert at a lower form rate, but the leads close better.

 Most disciplined agents run both and let cost per sale decide the budget split, not cost per lead.
-A lead form at $9 that closes at 1-in-12 is more expensive than a landing-page lead at $18 that closes at 1-in-6.
+A lead form at $9 that closes at 1-in-12 is more expensive than a landing-page lead at $18 that closes at one-in-six.
 If you only watch CPL, you optimize toward the wrong number.
 We unpack that math in why true cost per sale beats headline lead price.

 Whichever you choose, speed-to-lead is the whole game.
 A Facebook lead that sits 30 minutes is a different prospect than one called in 60 seconds.
 Wire the form to your CRM and dial immediately, then work a structured cadence; our insurance lead follow-up cadence gives a sequence that fits Facebook’s lower-intent traffic.